Summer, Winter and Spring Break Programs

 If you find yourself too busy to study abroad for a full semester, you can explore shorter study abroad opportunities.
-You should first check out the upcoming faculty-led programs, organized by E-town professors.
+You should first check out the upcoming faculty-led programs, organized by Etown professors.
 Each one has specific focus, but is typically open to students of all majors.
-If you’re unable to find a faculty-led program that aligns with your interests and graduations requirements, then you can work with the Study Abroad Office to find a program through a study abroad provider.
-These programs are broken down by term below, including winter break and summer program opportunities.
+If you’re unable to find a faculty-led program that aligns with your interests and graduations requirements, then you can work with the Study Abroad Office to find a program through a study abroad provider or university.
+These programs are broken down by term below, including winter break, spring break, and summer program opportunities.
 Some programs even offer international internships and volunteer opportunities.
-Scroll down to learn more!

 Winter Break Programs